One of the strengths of Linux is the vast number of small, niche utilities that are made available under an open source license.

 However, the clocks featured in this article are more sophisticated than the basic tray clock.
 In this article we pick the finest analog clock, timezone clocks, and alarm clocks that are available for Linux.
 They are all small, well-crafted, unobtrusive utilities that are released under an open source license, and add the perfect finishing touch to a well designed desktop environment.

-Now, let’s explore the 8 clock utilities at hand.
+Let’s explore the11 clock utilities at hand.
 For each title we have compiled its own portal page, providing a screenshot of the tool in action, a full description with an in-depth analysis of its features, together with links to relevant resources.